AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-get-started.md

 * **Adobe Campaign Standard**: you need to set up API access and configure a new integration for the integration tool.
 To achieve this, refer to [this article](../../integrating/using/d365-acs-configure-adobe-io.md).
 * **Microsoft Dynamics 365**: you need to create a new app registration and enable an application user to use the integration.
 To configure Microsoft Dynamics 365 for this integration, refer to [this article](../../integrating/using/d365-acs-configure-d365.md).
-* **Adobe Campaign Standard integration with Dynamics 365 Self-Service App**: you will need to follow the steps in [this article](../../integrating/using/d365-acs-self-service-app-control-access.md).
+* **Adobe Campaign Standard integration with Microsoft Dynamics 365 Self-Service App**: you will need to follow the steps in [this article](../../integrating/using/d365-acs-self-service-app-control-access.md).

 >[!IMPORTANT]
 >
 >For each system, these steps need to be performed by an **administrator**.
 >
->Steps in thi documentation will guide you through creating integrations/registrations that involve assigning permissions and/or admin access.
+>Steps in this documentation will guide you through creating integrations/registrations that involve assigning permissions and/or admin access.
 It is your responsibility to ensure these steps comply with your company policies before performing, and to perform them carefully.
 >

 ### Request support